aichasarr/pov-mongodb-spark-connector/README.md

 This proof showcases how to leverage MongoDB data in your JupyterLab notebooks via the MongoDB Spark Connector and PySpark.
 We will load financial transactions data into MongoDB, write and read from collections then compute an aggregation pipeline running *$lookup* query with *$search* to find customers from the customers collections whose accounts have purchased both *CurrencyService* and *InvestmentStock* products in the accounts collection.

 This repository has two components:
-- Docker folder which contains the docker compose file that to spin up the environment
+- Docker compose file which contains the docker compose file that to spin up the environment
-- Pyspark folder which contains the scripts to execute into JupyterLab
+- Pyspark file which contains the scripts to execute into JupyterLab
 <!--
 - Data folder which contains the data and command to execute to upload the data into an Atlas database -->